Last updated on October 14, 2025

 Adjusting your settings in MTGA is pretty straightforward.
 There are two menus:

-The “Profile” menu, in the upper-left corner, lets you choose most of your profile personalization options like your Avatar, pet, card sleeves, etc.
+The “Profile” menu, in the upper-left corner, lets you choose most of your profile personalization options like your avatar, pet, card sleeves, etc.

 The “Adjust Options” menu, in the upper-right corner (the one that looks like a cog wheel), adjusts your gameplay, audio, and graphics settings, accesses your account settings, and contacts Support.